 Pic.
 31 View from the Sky Garden towards the Pancras International rail station and Stanmore Hill (152m.a.s.l.) – 3rd the highest hill in the London area, Chiltern Hills beyond, click to enlarge.

 Pic.
-32 View towards the Barbican block of flats and Hampstead Hill (137m.a.s.l) – one of the highest hill in London Area with Kenwood House.
-Beyond the Mill Hill near Edgware with National Institute of Medical Research, click to enlarge.
+32 View towards the Barbican block of flats and Hampstead Hill (137m.a.s.l) – one of the highest hills in the London Area with Kenwood House.
+Beyond Mill Hill near Edgware with the National Institute of Medical Research, click to enlarge.